 Each child will design and make a twig and leaf shelter.
-Optional: shelter should accommodate a toy teddy.
+This is a terrific, open-ended nature-based activity.

 What You Need: